nghia-vo/sarepy/README.md

 import sys
 sys.path.insert(0, "path-to-sarepy-pck")
 ```
 make sure that the python libs in the requirements.txt are installed before use.
 Details of how to use the methods can be found in /examples/examples.py.
+Noting that parameters chosen in these examples are for the sinograms in the /data folder.
+The selected windows of the median filter (81 for large stripes, 31 for others) may be overkill for good quality detectors.
+You should change these paramaters to suit your data.

 Features
 ========